elduvelle/ephys_tutorials/SpikeGadgets/install_Trodes_Win.md

  9. If using Filezilla to backup data
   9.1.
 Downlowad [Filezilla](https://filezilla-project.org/) -> 'download filezilla client'
   9.2.
-Connect to the lab's server (see instructions on slack #server channel) (129.170.31.30) & create a bookmark to connect your local data folder to one on the server (likely datavault/incoming/Eleonore/xx)
+Connect to the lab's server (see instructions on slack #server channel) & create a bookmark to connect your local data folder to one on the server

 10. Double-click on Trodes.exe to run.
-  10.1. (optional) Download any .rec file from the server, or [this one from Caitlin Mallory](https://drive.google.com/drive/folders/1GAXyatSaNS1Oqz2usOC8Mgca12NnRhnC?ths=true), to see if it works ('Playback' option in Trodes)
+  10.1. (optional) Download any .rec file from the server to see if it works ('Playback' option in Trodes)
   10.2.
 Ideally, reuse a previously-created config file (workspace), see for example in the server, Eleonore/Screening Documents
   10.3.
 See other protocols (Trodes tethered recording / Trodes untethered recordings) to do a recording!
 [TODO]